cxtraa/cxtraa.github.io/projects/projects_index.md

 ---
-title: Projects
+title: ML research and projects
 layout: home
 has_children: true
 ---

-# Projects
+# ML Research and Projects

-I write about projects I'm working on here, such as deploying machine learning models as web apps, or developing games.
-These are detailed guides that go from basic concepts to deployment.
+I detail my machine learning projects and research here.
+This includes small web apps I've built to demonstrate a model, or theoretical research I've published papers on (such as my paper: [NGD converges to less degenerate solutions than SGD](https://arxiv.org/abs/2409.04913) on arXiv).